apache/mxnet/docs/tutorials/python/ndarray.md

 ## Load and Save

-There are two ways to save data to (or load it from) disks easily.
-The first way uses `pickle`.
-A `NDArray` is pickle compatible, which means that you can simply pickle the `NDArray` as you do with `numpy.ndarray`:
+There are two ways to save data to (or load it from) disk.
+The first way uses `pickle`.  `NDArray`s are pickle-compatible, which means that you can simply pickle an `NDArray` as you do with a `numpy.ndarray`:

  ```python
     >>> import mxnet as mx